 BlackBerry is launching Secure Work Space, a business service for corporate and government workers.

 Secure Work Space will give companies a competitive advantage since businesses will be able to use blackberry services even if employees are using Google Android and Apple smartphones.
 Moreover, Secure Work Space will allow employees to securely separate their work apps from their personal apps, providing them with increased security.
 This service is particularly attractive with BYOD users (Bring Your Own Device).
 The service’s competitive advantage is strengthened as it becomes clearer and clearer that the BYOD trend is here to stay.

-Re-inventing enterprise mobility management with a powerful combination of device management, security, unified communications and apps is possible with Cimpl.
+Re-inventing enterprise mobility management with a powerful combination of device management, security, unified communications and apps is possible with Cimpl's telecom expense management solution.
 In addition, our plateform can directly collect from the BES (Blackberry Enterprise Server) to report any on or off boarding employee, personnel movements, last connection or usage among other precious information.